jmceleney/docker-plugin-cephfs/README.md

 * *CLUSTER_NAME* is the default name of the cluster.
 Defaults to _ceph_.
 * *CLIENT_NAME* is the default name of the client.
 Defaults to _admin_.
 * *SERVERS* is a comma-delimited list of ceph monitors to connect to.
 Defaults to _localhost_.
+* *REMOTE_PREFIX* The path to the subvolume within the cephfs filesystem (optional)
+* *GLOBAL_SCOPE* The driver is cluster global by default.
+Set this to "0" to declare  local scope.

 Also, debug mode can be enabled on the plugin to output verbose logs during plugin operation.
 Debug mode is enabled using the `DEBUG_MODE=1` value.